grab/app-sizer/docs/index.md

 5. Size contribution by libraries
 6. List of large files

 Reports are generated based on the provided Android device specifications.
-Our [blogpost][blog-post] introduce the tool features
+Our [blogpost][blog_post] introduce the tool features

 ## Quick Start